apigee/apijam/Labs/Appendix/Transformation - JSON-to-XML - HTTP header injection/README.md

 ![image alt text](./media/image_0.jpg)

-* Find and open the API Proxy you want to transform by clicking on it.
+* Find and open the Employee API Proxy that you want transform by clicking on it.

 ![image alt text](./media/image_1.png)